konopkalab/Primates_CellType/GENESET_DATA/README.md

 3) Regulators = List of RNA-binding proteins and Transcription factors from multiple studies.

 4) Evolution = List of human specifically expressed genes from multiple studies.

+5) PsychENCODE_modules = List of modules from Gandal et al. 2018.

+6) PsychENCODE_DEGs = List of differentially expressed genes from Gandal et al. 2018.